 ETFs that focus on groups of cryptocurrencies, rather than individual coins, can quickly diversify your risk.
 That’s where index funds shine.

 Index funds give broader exposure, which theoretically should lessen the risk.
 Cryptocurrency index funds track different groups of cryptocurrencies or blockchain-related companies.
 One of the first cryptocurrency index funds was the Bitwise 10 Index Fund, which tracks the 10 largest cryptocurrencies by market cap.

 In comparison, Reality Shares Nasdaq NexGen Economy ETF tracks companies innovating in the blockchain technology sector.
-Holding an investment with a collection of publicly traded companies, rather than a single entity, is often viewed with less risk.
+Some people view an investment with a collection of publicly traded companies, rather than a single entity, as less risky.

-If you would like your cryptocurrency investment to be actively managed by investment professionals, hedge funds offer the clearest choice.
+If you’d like your cryptocurrency investment to be actively managed by investment professionals, hedge funds offer the clearest choice.
 Hedge funds are large investment bodies that pool capital to actively trade in order to make a profit from market movements.
-There are now several hedge funds that actively trade cryptocurrencies, which can be invested in for a management fee.
+Several hedge funds now actively trade cryptocurrencies, which you can invest in for a management fee.
 Alpha Sigma Capital and Blue Block Group are just a couple of examples.

 Hedge funds are often applicable to higher net worth individuals and can require a larger upfront investment in comparison to the other fund options.

 You may also want to investigate adding cryptocurrency to your retirement fund.
 Depending on where you live, local laws may allow you to add cryptocurrency to your retirement fund through a self-managed scheme.
 Alternatively, look for a fund provider that offers exposure to digital assets.